Dear Ruth (film): Production

 Norman Krasna's play Dear Ruth had been hugely popular on Broadway.
 Film rights were sold to Paramount in February 1945 for a reported $450,000 but with the proviso that a film not be produced until the play had finished a two-year run.
 The amount was the highest that Paramount had ever paid for a property, exceeding the $283,000 paid for the film rights to Lady in the Dark.
 Studio executive Henry Ginsberg announced the male lead as Sonny Tufts and that Ruth would be played by Joan Caulfield or Paulette Goddard, while Miriam would be played by Diana Lynn or Mona Freeman.

 In March 1946, Paramount announced the film as part of its slate for the following year.
 The husband-and-wife writing team of Albert and Frances Hackett was assigned the script.

 The same year in July, Caulfield and William Holden were cast as the leads and Edward Arnold joined the cast.
-It was Holden's first film since his military duty had concluded in November 1945.
+It was Holden's first film since his military duty had ended in November 1945.
 Filming was set to begin in August with Sidney Lanfield directing and Paul Jones producing.
 In addition to the Hacketts, Arthur Sheekman had worked on the script.

 Lanfield became ill and was replaced by William D. Russell.
 Mona Freeman had tested for her role several times, but Lanfield did not want her.
 However, when Russell came on as director, Freeman was added to the cast in August.